advaithmj/advaithmj.github.io/_posts/2026-01-28-SafePulse.md

 ## Conclusion

-Creating this blog directly inspired me to clean up, document, and publish the SafePulse project.
+Creating this blog directly inspired me to clean up, document, and publish the SafePulse project..
 Writing about my work forced me to think more carefully about design decisions and long-term goals instead of just making things work.